 Children sometimes ask adults or their parents surprising questions.
-They are always trying to understand the world around them, and you may find yourself having to have conversations about skin color and ethnic and cultural differences.
+They are always trying to understand the world around them, and you may find yourself having to talk about skin color and ethnic and cultural differences.

 It is the role of every adult to educate children and help them develop empathy, compassion and a sense of justice at a young age about racism.
 Here are 6 tips to help you have these conversations.